Buuchia/CCS_blog/posts/AT1-Journey.md

 - Array of flowers, fill colours of the flowers.
 - `resizeCanvas()` so that flowers always stay in the centre of canvas whenever canvas is resized.

+For this work, I aim to achieve the cute aesthetic with a flower with colorful layers that asking for attention from viewers.
+When they interact with the flowers, as if being more intimate with it either by pressing mouse on its territory (the canvas) or itself, they will see the more unsettling, not-for-easy-consumption nature behind its cute appearance.

 ### Process